Pelicans of the Wilderness

 The OLD WOMAN has stiffened in a deep, shabby armchair; her withered, scrawny figure is almost unnoticeable.
 There is a small table with medicines by her side.

 A WOMAN in a colorful house dress appears from behind the screen.
-She walks to the telephone, takes it with her to bed, sits down and dials a number.
+She takes her phone with her to the bed, sits down and dials a number.

 WOMAN.
 Laura, good evening.
 Where have you been?
 I'm calling you the fourth time.
 No, nothing's happened.
 It's just that he is coming soon.
 Really!
 And I haven't yet told you the main thing: he will propose tonight...
 Oh yes, I am pretty certain.
 I feel it...
 If you could only see the way he looked at me yesterday...
 Well, I must finish baking the cake and tidy myself up.
 I'll call you later.